 For the life of me, I couldn’t think of a way to do it that would be easy, clear, and fruitful.
 Then it dawned on me!
 Well, it was probably the Holy Spirit helping me out with this idea.
 I have done coaching and goal setting for years.
 A very common tool that we use is a coaching/goal setting wheel.
 I recently wrote about it here: This Year Crush Your Goals: Tips & Tricks

-I thought if I could take the basic concept of the coaching wheel and tweak it for our needs that it could work.
+I thought if I could take the basic concept of the coaching wheel and tweak it for our needs, that it could work.
 I made the focuses on Christian disciplines and not on general life areas like career and home.
-And that is how the Christian Growth Wheel was developed.
+And that is how I developed Christian Growth Wheel.

 This was a great tool for the students.
 It gave them a visual view of the areas of their faith.
 It showed areas they were thriving in and areas that they needed to water.

 I didn’t want this to remain with the students, but I wanted to help other Christians as well.
 So, today I am offering my Christian Growth Wheel free to download and print!